opensensorhub/sensorml-editor/README.md

 # SMLEditor
 A web based viewer/editor to create your sensorML document.
-This SensorML viewer/editor is used by OSH but can also be used as a standalone web editor.This editor allows to view any SensorML documents (V2.0) and edits the current content.
+This SensorML viewer/editor is used by OSH but can also be used as a standalone web editor.This editor allows to view any SensorML documents (V2.0) and edit the current content.
 The project has been designed using GWT.

 Architecture design:
 -------------------